How To Make Your Own Language in 4 Easy Steps

 Here are some basic iterations as a final touch to our language:

-Sounds change based on geography and culture.
+In a spoken language, sounds change based on geography and culture.
 In my world, the people of the Southwestern Hills will flatten their “ee” sound to an “ih” sound, such as in “it,” and their “th” sound will sharpen to a “t” sound.
 This will make for some interesting accents and will allow people to identify origin based on an accent.

 The high script loses favor and people drop dots from their writing because it slows things down.
 This leads to a loss of cultural meaning between that which can be owned and that which cannot, as the dots are what denotes that difference.
 Language scholars will even debate the importance of such information, like English users and the Oxford comma.
 (Oxford comma forever!)